Apellis Pharmaceuticals Inc at JPMorgan Healthcare Conference (V

 Anupam Rama - JPMorgan Chase & Co, Research Division - VP and Analyst

-Welcome, everyone, to the 39th Annual JPMorgan Healthcare Conference.
+Welcome, everyone, to the 40th Annual JPMorgan Healthcare Conference.
 My name is Anupam Rama.
 I'm one of the senior biotech analysts here at JPMorgan.
-I'm joined by Tessa Romero and Matt Bannon from the team.
-Our next presenting company is Apellis.
-And speaking on behalf of the company, we have CEO, Cedric Francois.

-Before I turn it over to Cedric, just wanted to highlight for those on the webcast, you can submit a question using the ask-a-question feature in the portal, and I'm happy to ask a question on your behalf.
+I'm joined by Priyanka Grover, Malcolm Kuno and Caleb Smith from the team.
+Our next presenting company is Apellis and presenting on behalf of the company, we have CEO Cedric Francois.
+I want to remind the attendees of this session to use the Ask the question feature in the portal, and I would be happy to ask the question on your behalf.
+With that, Cedric, take it away.

 Cedric Francois - Apellis Pharmaceuticals, Inc. - Co-Founder, President, CEO & Director